 - Direct nail the first header into the cut joist and through the trimmer joists into the header.
 Use 16 D common nails and make sure the tops of the joists are flush.

 - Add the second header and direct nail this header through the trimmer joists.

-- Secure the headers to the trimmer joist with nails of SDS structural fasteners
+- Secure the headers to the trimmer joist with 16D nails, joist hangers, and SDS structural fasteners

 - Repeat on the other side.